This post originally published on July 16, 2014. We’ve updated it here with new research and stats and a cool new infographic.

 It’d help to have a plan.

-We’ve shared before about different parts of a social media marketing plan—the data and research and personal experience behind what works on social media.
 Now we’re pleased to put it all into a cohesive, step-by-step blueprint that you can use to get started.
 If you need a social media marketing plan, start here.

 Social Media Marketing Plan